openstack/taskflow/doc/source/arguments_and_results.rst

 .. |retry.revert| replace:: :py:meth:`~taskflow.retry.Retry.revert`

 In taskflow, all flow and task state goes to (potentially persistent) storage.
-That includes all the information that atoms (e.g. tasks) in the flow need when they are executed, and all the information task produces (via serializable task results).
+That includes all the information that :doc:`atoms <atoms>` (e.g. tasks) in the flow need when they are executed, and all the information task produces (via serializable task results).
 A developer who implements tasks or flows can specify what arguments a task accepts and what result it returns in several ways.
-This document will help you understand what those ways are and how to use those ways to accomplish your desired TaskFlow usage pattern.
+This document will help you understand what those ways are and how to use those ways to accomplish your desired usage pattern.

 .. glossary::